CMDR-Squedie/EDConstrDepot/README.md

 Commodity markets are only updated if you actually visit them (merely docking is not sufficient).
 The FC commodity market is a bit bugged in E:D as of now so you may have to visit it twice to update properly.

-Advanced Features:
+Advanced Features (.ini file):
- - You can run the app on a PC tablet next to your main screen (old tablets with Win10 32-bit will do).
-You need to share your ED Saved Games folder for that and use JournalDir option in the .ini file to enter full UNC path.
+ - run the app on a PC tablet next to your main screen (old tablets with Win10 32-bit will do).
+You need to share your ED Saved Games folder for that and use JournalDir option to enter full UNC path.
- - You can display multiple overlays, each with its own construction depot.
-Either run multiple copies of the app, or use AllowMoreWindows option in the .ini file and New Window command (this option will not save your workspace though).
+ - display multiple overlays, each with its own construction depot.
+Either run multiple copies of the app, or use AllowMoreWindows option and New Window command (this option will not save your workspace though).
+ - automatically store all visited market data.
+Typically, you add your favorite markets manually with the Markets/Add Recent Market common.
+TrackMarkets option can automatically add all new markets to the list.
+ - the app can auto-suggest best market for construction request with its own indicator.
+Use ShowBestMarket to test it (very experimental)
+ -
 o7, CMDRs!